 WeVideo automatically removes the color and creates a mask that defines areas in your video that are transparent and opaque.
 To see the mask locate the "Mask" option and select it.

 The mask is a black and white representation of the image; the black areas represent transparent sections of your video (that will be replaced with your background image).
 White areas represent opaque ones that will maintain the original video (your subject).

 The goal when color keying is to refine the mask so that the color in question can be removed as best as you can.
 Use the sliders below to edit the mask and constantly switch between “Image” and “Mask” to understand how the different controls are affecting the mask.

-- Defringe Mode - Helps reduce color bleeding at the edges of your mask.
-Use "lighten" or "darken" to match the edges of the mask with your new background image and play with the amount and the radius of this effect until you get it right.
+- Definge - Helps reduce color bleeding at the edges of your mask.
+The left and right sliders control the level of white and black respectively to help match the edges of the mask with your new background color.

 Finishing the effect

 Work with the sliders as best you can until you get a good mask.
 This will take some trial and error so be patient!